danielsantil/danielsantil.github.io/content/about.md

 My name is Daniel Santil.
 Born and raised right in the middle of the Caribbean, in my beloved Dominican Republic.

-I have 5+ years working as a software engineer, mainly as a backend developer, although I've been fully involved with frontend development lately...
+I have 7+ years working as a software engineer, mainly as a backend developer, although I was involved with frontend development for a while...
 And hey, it's not that scary after all!
 <br/>
 That being said, I still lean towards backend development, I guess I prefer being in the shadows. :)